Sexual Harassment Policy (includes Sexual Violence/Assault)

 XIX.
 Informal Resolution

-The University will not retaliate or permit retaliation against an individual who reports or assists in making a complaint of sexual harassment or who participates in the investigation of a complaint in any way.
+The University will not retaliate or permit retaliation against an individual who reports or assists in making a complaint of sexual harassment (including sexual violence/assault) or who participates in the investigation of a complaint in any way.
 Retaliation is a serious violation of this policy.
 Retaliation not only harms the individuals directly affected by it, but also undermines the confidence of others in a fair complaint resolution process.
 Any person found to have retaliated against another individual involved in an investigation under this policy shall be subject to appropriate disciplinary action, up to and including written reprimand, suspension, demotion, termination, or expulsion.
 Any person who believes they have been retaliated against in violation of this policy should file a complaint in the manner described above in Section XII.

 XXI.
 Exclusive Means of Resolution